Back to news

 Chroma is the "hello world" of vector databases, and that's a compliment.
 If you're learning RAG, start here, the simplicity is deliberate, and it saves you hours you'd otherwise spend wrestling with infrastructure.
 The honest caveat is just that the free local version is a starting point.
 When you need scale, concurrency, or shared team access, you either move to Chroma's own hosted tier or weigh up a managed alternative.
 Knowing where that line sits for your project is the whole skill.

-This review was run against an earlier Chroma release; as of mid-2026 the project has moved well past it (current releases are tracked on GitHub), so check the version you're installing before relying on any specific behaviour here.
+This review was run against an earlier Chroma release; as of mid-2026 the project has moved well past it (current releases are tracked on GitHub (opens in a new tab)), so check the version you're installing before relying on any specific behaviour here.

 *Published June 19, 2026*